cjremmett/leetcode/README.md

-I'm just using this to sync my work on leetcode problems between my desktop and laptop.
+I'm using this to sync my work on leetcode problems between all my devices.